khoj-ai/timely/README.md

 3. Run `py natural_to_date.py`
 4. Run `py natural_tuples.py` rerunning `lastxgen.py` and `relativedategen.py` with a smaller sample size for improved speed.
 5. Run `py datasetgen2.py`.
 This will create a csv file in datasets titled `datasets/wiki_date_aware_diverse_v4.csv`.
 Change as necessary
-6. Convert this csv file to a .txt file and run it through `dataset_linter.py`
+6. Run the output file through `dataset_linter.py`
 8. The output text file can be used in training.
 9. Alternatively, at step 5 `py datasetCombiner.py` followed by `py datasetgen3.py` will create a more diverse dataset used in Experiment 2.
 Modify the output file of datasetCombiner to match the input file of datasetgen3.